lisajamhoury/simple-peer-wrapper/README.md

 ### 2. Create an instance and connect

-You can now create an instance of simple-peer-wrapper as follows.
-You MUST pass the url to your signaling server.
-See other options in API documentation below.
+You can now create an instance of simple-peer-wrapper.
+This will create a socket connection to your [signaling server](https://github.com/lisajamhoury/simple-peer-server).

-Creating an instance of simple-peer-wrapper creates a socket connection to your signaling server.

-Calling the connect() method initiates th peer connection via that socket connection and simple-peer.
+Important!
+You must include your [signaling server](https://github.com/lisajamhoury/simple-peer-server)'s url when you create an instance of simple-peer-wrapper.

 ```javascript
 // in your client code